Mrian07/Proyeksi/docs/development/submit-feature-idea/README.md

 **Example:**

->     AS an OpenProject user
+>     AS an ProyeksiApp user
 >     I WANT to only show the allowed status fields as active for which a status transition is allowed based on the workflow
 >     SO THAT I am clearly aware which status transitions are allowed before doing them.